HyperChatBot/hyperagent/README.md

 # Hyper Agent

-Advanced AI agent using your own knowledge bases and APIs.
+An advanced AI agent that utilizes your own knowledge bases and APIs.

 ![Hyper Agent](./screenshots/chatbot.jpg)